contentauth/c2pa-min/README.md

-`c2pa_min` shows how to create a minimum sized app for signing only We sign with Ed25519 and associated certs without openssl This does not currently have the ability to validate.
+`c2pa_min` shows how to create a minimum sized app for signing only We sign with Ed25519 and associated certs without openssl The signing here is in a separate signer app, to show how to keep the private keys private.
+This does not have the ability to validate.

-To build and run use:
+To build and first build the signer binary and then run the release:

 `cargo build --release --bin signer`